 If you want to go beyond this guide and really sink your teeth into Northern Thai cuisine, then I suggest checking out this awesome Chiang Mai food tour by A Chef’s Tour.
 It’s a four-hour guided tour that takes you to some of the best local eateries in the city.

-Some of the links in this Chiang Mai restaurant guide are affiliate links, meaning we’ll get a small commission if we make a sale at no added expense to you.
+Some of the links in this guide to the best Chiang Mai restaurants are affiliate links, meaning we’ll get a small commission if we make a sale at no added expense to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!